-Movements in working capital include the movements in: accounts receivable, net; prepaid expenses, other current assets and related party receivables; settlement receivables, net; accounts payable, other liabilities, related party payables; funds payable and amounts due to customers; and income tax payable.
-Movements in working capital are affected by several factors including the timing of month-end and transaction volume, especially for accounts receivable, net, settlement receivables, net, and funds payable and amounts due to customers.
+Movements in working capital include the movements in: accounts receivable, net, prepaid expenses, other current assets, settlement receivables, net, accounts payable, other liabilities, funds payable and amounts due to customers, and income tax payable.
+Movements in working capital are affected by several factors including the timing of monthend and transaction volume, especially for accounts receivable, net, settlement receivables, net, and funds payable and amounts due to customers.